abhinav70113/PulsarNet/README.md

 1. Ensure you have the model binaries and other necessary files in place.

 2. Modify `config.json` if necessary, to suit your needs.
-Especially make sure to enter the location of Presto singularity image.
+Make sure to enter the location of Presto singularity image, if available.

 3. Run the main script: